pubkey/rxdb/docs/RxSchema.md

 ```

-## NOTICE: Not everything of the jsonschema-spec is allowed
+## NOTICE: Not everything within the jsonschema-spec is allowed
-The schema is not only used to validate objects before they are written into the database.
-It is also used to map getters to observe and populate single fieldnames, keycompression and other things.
+The schema is not only used to validate objects before they are written into the database, but also used to map getters to observe and populate single fieldnames, keycompression and other things.
 Therefore you can not use every schema which would be valid for the spec of [json-schema.org](http://json-schema.org/).
-For example fieldnames must match the regex `^[a-zA-Z][[a-zA-Z0-9_]*]?[a-zA-Z0-9]$` and `additionalProperties` is always set to `false`.
+For example, fieldnames must match the regex `^[a-zA-Z][[a-zA-Z0-9_]*]?[a-zA-Z0-9]$` and `additionalProperties` is always set to `false`.
 But don't worry, RxDB will instantly throw an error when you pass a invalid schema into it.

 --------------------------------------------------------------------------------